Bresenham/ESP8266/README.md

 How to fix permission error on dev/ttyS: https://github.com/Microsoft/WSL/issues/617

+Library to communicate with the SSD1306 OLED Display via I2C (in german): https://www.mikrocontroller.net/topic/415651

 ## General projectstructure to make things work with the Makefiles from espressif:

 Projects<br/>